nwrenger/doenermann-bot/README.md

 ## Features

-- Copy message of a channel to a file
+- Copy message of a citations channel to the database
-- Show with a command how many were copied: `/count`
+- Show with a command how many were copied: `/citations`
 - A normal ping command: `/döner`
 - Add your birthday: `/set_birthday`
 - Show the next upcoming birthdays: `/next_birthdays`